mongodb/atlas-github-action/README.md

 ## Limitations
 1. This Action only supports Linux runners (e.g. ubuntu-latest).
-2. version only last one officially supported
+2. Officially Atlas CLI only supports the latest CLI version.

 ## License